What is Dragon Link RTP?

 If you play slots online, you may be accustomed to advertised RTPs of 96–99%.
 Dragon Link’s 87–96% range can look unfavourable by comparison.
 The gap is structural, not a reflection of game quality.

 Land-based machines carry costs that online games do not: physical manufacturing, floor space, staff wages, electricity, maintenance, and regulatory infrastructure.
-Casinos factor these into the margin they require from each machine.
-Online casinos operate with a fraction of these overhead costs, which allows software providers to publish higher theoretical returns and still remain profitable.
+Operators factor these into the margin they require from each machine.
+Online platforms operate with a fraction of these overhead costs, which allows software providers to publish higher theoretical returns and still remain profitable.

 There is also a regulatory dimension.
 Online slots are typically certified to a single published RTP visible on the paytable.
 Land-based machines are certified to a range, with the active setting invisible to players unless they check the information screen.
-This is why two Dragon Link machines side by side at the same casino could theoretically run different configurations — though in practice casinos standardise by denomination bank.
+This is why two Dragon Link machines side by side at the same property could theoretically run different configurations — though in practice operators standardise by coin-level bank.

 For a full comparison of the highest-paying games available online, see our highest RTP slots guide.
 For Dragon Link strategy that accounts for this volatility profile, see the Dragon Link strategy guide.